Knee pain can be one of the most debilitating pain a person can have.

 - Pain, which can be acutely related to an injury, or have a sudden onset to a specific movement due to a chronic condition.

-There may be a countless number of causes of knee pain.
-But some of the most common reasons include:
+There may be a countless number of causes of knee pain and each person is different.
+Some of the most common reasons include:

 In our clinic, we use a combination of acupuncture, manual therapy and Rapid Release Technology in the treatment of knee pain.